Dev Salary in Vietnam vs. Remote: The Only Gap That Matters

 If you start building technical vocabulary now and apply for remote roles in 6 months:

-If you wait until you "feel ready" (which almost never comes):
+- That's more than enough for the interview and initial months on the job If you wait until you "feel ready" (which almost never comes):

-The opportunity cost of not starting is not the cost of the app or the course.
+- For a mid developer, that's ~$1,100–2,300 per month in foregone salary relative to remote equivalents The opportunity cost of not starting is not the cost of the app or the course.
 It's $1,000–2,000 per month that the person who started 6 months earlier is now earning.

 The Most Practical First Step